keedio/Flume-ng-source-VFS/README.md

     + Files to check per run is now configurable.
     + Added Timestamp and counter lines when processing data for better control over file parallel modification.
     + Post processing files is now an asynchronous execution.
+    + Configurable interval between flushes data to file.
+    + Configurable max limit of files to keep in map when reload agent.
     + Fix bug: SourceCountersVFS not working properly.

 - 0.3.0